Sustainable Warwick

 GreenScreen-1.jpg

-As many of you are aware, SW’s Green Screen Committee conducts pre-election interviews with candidates running for local office — the Warwick Town, Village and School Boards — and with Town Coucil elections coming on Tuesday, November 4th, we are passing along the summary of our interviews with the 4 candidates.
+As many of you are aware, SW’s Green Screen Committee conducts pre-election interviews with candidates running for local office — the Warwick Town, Village and School Boards.
+We hope that you will turn out on May 20th to vote for your choice of candidates to fill the positions on the School Board.

 Geoff Howard, Christina Thomas and Bill Greene